Think About You (Guns N' Roses song): Live

-"Think About You" was played very frequently during early Guns N' Roses shows in 1985 and 1986, however, it was not played again until 2001.
+"Think About You" was played very frequently during early Guns N' Roses shows in 1985 and 1986, a decision that Ultimate Classic Rock attributed to the band's lack of other material at the time.
+However, it was not played again until 2001.
 It was frequently played in 2002 and occasionally played in 2006, with former rhythm guitarist Izzy Stradlin joining the band for a few performances.
-It has not been performed since the 2009/2010 tour.
+It has not been performed since the 2009/2010 tour, but it was sound-checked ahead of a show in Mexico City in 2020.